LaDawson/full-stack-project/README.md

 ## Deployment Process (Heroku):
 To deploy to heroku you need the following files:
 * requirements.txt - get this by typing "pip3 freeze --local > requirements.txt" into the terminal.
-* Procfile - just add this in the root of your project folder.
-Enter the values "web: python app.py" with the correct python file name.
+This is so that heroku can install the needed addons such as stripe in order to run the site.
-This is so that heroku can install the needed things to run your app and so that it recognises it as a python app.
+* Procfile - This tells heroku to run a gunicorn server and then You will also need to add all of your config variables such as secret keys to the heroku app through the settings.

 1. Create an app on Heroku
-2. Type "heroku login" into the terminal
+2. Type "heroku login -i" into the terminal
 3. Enter your account details
 4. Type "git init" into the terminal
-5. Type "git remote add heroku "your Heroku git URL" into the terminal
+5. Type "git remote add heroku "your Heroku git URL" (which you find in the heroku app settings) into the terminal
 6. Type "git add ." into the terminal
 7. Type "git commit -m "Version Name"" into the terminal
-8. Type "git push -u heroku master" into the terminal
+8. Type "git push heroku master" to push the commit to heroku so it can start building the app.

-9. Set your PORT and IP variables on heroku which you refer to in the python file
+Currently I am using AWS to host my static files and media files in a bucket.
+This is because Heroku cannot store media files so you have to use an external site to host them.